artssec/burp-exporter/README.md

 - In Burp Suite, under the `Extender > Extensions` tab, click on the `Add` button, select Extension type `Python`  and load the `Exporter` py file.

 ## Usage
-You can copy the request from:
+You can export the HTTP Request from:
 - Target > Tree and Site map
 - Proxy > Intercept
 - Proxy > HTTP history